-That smartphone in your pocket – or your tablet or laptop – contains significant information about you and your friends and family – contact numbers, photos, location and more.
+That smartphone in your pocket – or your tablet or laptop – contains significant information about you and your friends and family, including contact numbers, photos and locations.
 Your mobile devices need to be protected.
 Take the following security precautions and enjoy the conveniences of technology with peace of mind while you are on the go.

 - Personal information is like money – Value it.
 Protect it.: Information about you, such as the games you like to play, what you search for online and where you shop and live, has value – just like money.
 Be thoughtful about who gets that information and how it’s collected through apps and websites.

 - Own your online presence: Use security and privacy settings on websites and apps to manage what is shared about you and who sees it.

 - Now you see me, now you don’t: Some stores and other locations look for devices with WiFi or Bluetooth turned on to track your movements while you are within range.
 Disable WiFi and Bluetooth when not in use.